 10 Common Misconceptions About Hybrid Cloud

-Here are the Hybrid Cloud common misconceptions, debunked for you:
+Here are the 10 common misconceptions about the Hybrid Cloud, debunked for you:

 Whilst Public Clouds on their own are not always reliable, by maintaining workloads in your Private Cloud, and using a Public Cloud or Virtual Private Cloud to connect to, the Hybrid Cloud is actually more reliable than most other platforms.
 By deploying workloads across 2 different clouds in separate locations, you increase resiliency as well as resource scalability.